When returning a rental car what should I check for?

 4. Return on time

-• Return the car to the designated drop-off location at or before the agreed-upon time.
-Check for any specific after-hours return instructions if applicable.
+• Bring the car back to the agreed drop-off location at or before the scheduled time to avoid late fees.

 5. Gather your belongings